SowmyaVisvanathan/Circulate-the-values-of-N-variables/README.md

 Anaconda - Python 3.7
 ## Algorithm:
 ### Step 1:
-Get the values to be circulated from the use
+Get the values to be circulated from the user
 ### Step 2:
 Get the value from the user for the number of rotation
 ### Step 3: